Qivex/smart-farming-obstacle/examples/readme.txt

 How to use:
-1) Install Python & Blender
+1) Install Python & Blender (tested with Blender 4.5)
 2) Create a Python virtual environment in "src": python venv .
 3) With the virtual environment active, install the requirements: